Charles I, Duke of Savoy

-Charles I (28 March 1468 Carignano, Piedmont – 13 March 1490 Pinerolo), called the Warrior, was the Duke of Savoy from 1482 to 1490 and titular king of Cyprus, Jerusalem, and Armenia from 1485 to 1490.
+Charles I (28 March 1468 – 13 March 1490), called the Warrior, was the Duke of Savoy from 1482 to 1490 and titular king of Cyprus, Jerusalem, and Armenia from 1485 to 1490.

 Life

 Charles was son of Amadeus IX, Duke of Savoy, and Yolande of Valois, daughter of king Charles VII of France.

 Charles was 17 when Charlotte of Cyprus, titular Queen of Armenia and Jerusalem, surrendered her rights to Cyprus, Armenia, and Jerusalem to him.
 He was the next legitimate heir in line from King Janus of Cyprus and Armenia.
-The kingdom itself was held by the republic of Venice, but the Savoy dynasty continued to claim it.
+The kingdom itself was held by the Republic of Venice, but the Savoy dynasty continued to claim it.

 Family

-Charles married Blanche Palaiologina (Bianca di Montferrato) (1472–1519), daughter of William VIII, Marquess of Montferrat, and Elizabeth of Sforza.
+Charles married his second cousin Blanche Palaiologina (Bianca di Monferrato) (1472–1519), daughter of William VIII, Marquess of Montferrat, and Elisabetta Sforza.

 After Charles died from tuberculosis, Blanche was regent of the Duchy of Savoy from 1490 to 1496.
 They had: